-Cł HECKLIST Macroplan & Census For a non-digitalized campaign, the Supply Chain Manager, in collaboration with the M&E team, organizes the Microplan training using AMP guidance.
-The Health Supply Chain Manager , M&E with the support of the ICT4D team, establishes aggregation tools for Microplanning.
-The Regional Technical Advisor provides technical support and guidance to the Supply Chain Manager for the Microplanning process.
-For the digitalized campaign, the Supply Chain Manager collaborates closely with ICT4D to include the track of commodities at all levels throughout the SC.
-During COVID-19 restrictions, door-to-door mechanisms are preferred.
-Microplanning is organized remotely, and the census/household registration is combined with the distribution.
-The Health Supply Chain Manager coordinates the health commodities deliveries and ensures proper documentation is in place at all levels.
-The SCM Regional Technical Advisor performs a spot check to assess the inventory management and proper documentation of the health products at all levels.
+CHECKLIST Macroplan & Census ☐ For a non-digitalized campaign, the Supply Chain Manager, in collaboration with the M&E team, organizes the Microplan training using AMP guidance.
+The Health Supply Chain Manager, M&E with the support of the ICT4D team, establishes aggregation tools for Microplanning.
+The Regional Technical Advisor provides technical support and guidance to the Supply Chain Manager for the Microplanning pro- cess.
+For the digitalized campaign, the Supply Chain Manager collaboration closely with ICT4D to include the track of commodities at all leve throughout the SC.
+During COVID-19 restrictions, door-to-door mechanisms are prefe Microplanning is organized remotely, and the census/household registration is combined with the distribution. erred.
+The Health Supply Chain Manager coordinates the health commodities deliveries and ensures proper documentation is in p at all levels. olace The SCM Regional Technical Advisor performs a spot check to a the inventory management and proper documentation of the hea products at all levels.